cyberbebebe/cs2-profit-checker/README.md

    1. API keys (DMarket Private key & CSFloat API Key)
    2. For scraped marketplaces (Buff, Youpin, CSMoney), follow the instructions inside the JSON file to get your session cookies/headers from your browser.

-3. Configure marketplaces and date range to fetch:
-   Open `config/settings.json` to toggle which marketplaces to fetch and define the date range for your report.
+3. Open `config/settings.json` to toggle which marketplaces to fetch and define the date range for your report.

 4. Run the Tool:

    Double-click: `tradeReporter.exe`

-   Or run via terminal: .\tradeReporter.exe
+   Or run via terminal: `.\tradeReporter.exe`

 ### Build from source code (Advanced)